 For adding a skylight to a metal, shingled or ceramic tile pitched roof, Deck Mounted skylights are often the best fit.
 From the exterior the skylights are low profile and blend with the roof for an integrated modern look.
 These skylights can be installed on roofs that are pitched between 14 and 85 degrees.
-For tiled roofing use the EDW Flashing Kit, shigled roofing uses the ECB Flashing kit, and metal roofing will use the ECL Flashing Kit.
+For tiled roofing use the EDW Flashing Kit, shigled roofing uses the ECB Flashing kit, and metal roofing will require the ECL Flashing Kit.

 Take a look at Steve’s amazing video of a deck mounted VELUX Skylight installation.
 His video is very detailed, and he goes into why he feels venting skylights are so important.
 We cannot agree more!
-Venting hot air out of your ceiling will allow you to run air conditioning less days but venting while your A/C will also increase your home efficiency by helping your A/C run less.
+Venting hot air out of your ceiling will allow you to run air conditioning less days, but venting while your A/C runs will also increase your home efficiency by helping your A/C run less.
 All while basking in the additional natural daylight you will now have in your home!

 If you have a flat roof (pitched less than 14 degrees) you will want to install a curb mounted skylight.
-Occasionally curb mounted skylights are specified for pitched roofs as well.
-We always try and recommend the deck mounted version for pitched a roof and a curb mounted for flat roofs if the customer is concerned with the a sleek exterior look.
+Occasionally, curb mounted skylights are specified for pitched roofs as well.
+We always try to recommend the deck mounted version for pitched a roof and a curb mounted for flat roofs if the customer is concerned with the a sleek exterior look.
 If you desire maximum daylight entering your home, utilizing a curb mounted unit will give you greater daylighting area.
 With a curb mount the glass covers the entire opening, while a deck mounted skylight trims in from the opening limiting the viewable area.
 A 22 x 46 curb mount can have up to 35% more viewable area depending on how you trim out your interior over the same rough opening C06!
 Check out this video where Stefan shows the installation of a couple FCM-2246 skylights on site built curbs with the ECL flashing.
 This flashing can be used on a roof pitch of 10-60 degrees.
 Less than 10 degrees and the curb should be flashed using rolled roofing material, integrating the curb flashing directly into the roof installation.

 M&R Roofing show great examples of Site Built curbs and on site integrated flashing topped off with venting and fixed VELUX Skylights.